ElMarchk0/128Final/README.md

 # 128Final
 Final project for Web Scripting at Camosun College.
-This a mock sales funnel using the f

-To set install dependencies:
+How to install dependencies:
 > npm i

 How to run locally: